 So, why is it so hard to eat healthy in college?

 One reason for this is simple.
 Students just don’t like the food.
 My daughter has, at times, complained about some of the meals that are served in the cafeteria at her school.
 Although most dining halls try to have a variety, it’s pretty common for them to miss the mark a bit.
+Try stocking the dorm with healthy food using the best college grocery list.

 At the same time, tough courses and extra-curricular activities like athletics can cause most students to look for quick and easy alternatives.
 Unhealthy snack foods and fast food restaurants are seen as cheap and accessible comfort foods.
 Especially during exam weeks and trying to get to athletic practice, time is limited and stress eating can quickly become a way to cope with the pressure.
 For these reasons, most students don’t put much extra thought into their meals or snacking.